 Investments include equity securities, debt securities and alternative investments.
-The equity securities and debt securities are classified as trading under the FASB's standard for debt and equity securities.
+The equity securities and debt securities are classified as trading under the FASB standard for debt and equity securities.
 These investments are recorded at fair value.
 Realized gains and losses on investment transactions are determined on the basis of specific identification.
-Gross unrealized holding gains at December 31, 2010 and 2009 were \$951,954 and \$800,992, respectively.
-Gross unrealized holding losses at December 31, 2010 and 2009 were zero and \$1,274,013, respectively.
+Gross unrealized holding gains at December 31, 2011 and 2010 were \$680,265 and \$951,954, respectively.
+Gross unrealized holding losses at December 31, 2011 and 2010 were \$341,076 and zero, respectively.
 Gross unrealized holding gains and losses on debt and equity securities are included in programs and other in the consolidated statements of revenues and expenses.

 Alternative investments consist of hedge funds.
 These investments are recorded at fair value.
-The total fair market value of hedge funds included in investments at December 31, 2010 and 2009 was \$2,357,833 and \$4,181,826, respectively.
-Gross unrealized holding gains/(losses) for the years ending at December 31, 2010 and 2009 were \$222,715 and \$754,449, respectively and are included in programs and other in the consolidated statements of revenues and expenses.
+The total fair market value of hedge funds included in investments at December 31, 2011 and 2010 was \$65,014 and \$2,357,833, respectively.
+Gross unrealized holding gains for the years ending at December 31, 2011 and 2010 were zero and \$222,715, respectively and are included in programs and other in the consolidated statements of revenues and expenses.